discopop-project/discopop/graph_analyzer/README.md

 To use the graph analyzer tool, you need to have Python 3.6+ installed on your system.
 Further python dependencies can be installed using the following command:
 `pip install -r requirements.txt`

-For graph manipulation, we use [graph-tool](https://graph-tool.skewed.de) package.
-You can compile it from source or install the binary version.
-We recommend installing the binary release, as it is far easier than installing from source.

 ### Usage
 To run the graph analyzer, you can use the following command: